ConservationInternational/sbtn-land-hub/README.md

 # Science Based Targets Network Land Hub indicators

-This repository contains code used for a number of the indicators being tested by the Science Based Targets Network (SBTN) land hub.
+This repository contains code used for a number of the indicators being tested by the Science Based Targets Network (SBTN) Land Hub.
 Note these are all DRAFT indicators that are not yet officially endorsed by SBTN nor its partner organizations.

 ## License